aleshaleksey/fansys23/spells.md

 ### Nature

 Nature magic covers all nature related spells.
 All spells of "winter", "spring", "summer", "autumn" and "seasonal" fall within this category.
 They are not associated with any particular damage type or condition.
 It is used in any sphere associated with nature.
-Unlike other types of spellcasting, nature magic does not have an opposite, and is therefore quite difficult to dispel and counter-spell.
-Likewise, nature mages will not be most adept at dispelling and counter-spelling other types of magic.
+Unlike other types of spellcasting, nature magic does not have an opposite, and is th At the first level it learns 3 zero-level spells.

-For every level of Spellcasting: Elemental(Air), a character learns 2 compatible spell.
-A character can learn additional spell at a base rate of 108 days per MP dice cost.

 ## Spell List

 ### Spell Descriptors